Boston Art Club

-The Boston Art Club, Boston, Massachusetts, serves to help its members, as well as non-members, to access the world of fine art.
+The Boston Art Club is an arts organization in Boston, Massachusetts, which serves to help its members, as well as non-members, to access the world of fine art.
 It currently has more than 250 members.

 History

 The Boston Art Club was first conceived in Boston in 1854 with the consolidation of efforts between local artists, including Benjamin Champney, Alfred Ordway, Samuel Lancaster Gerry and Walter Brackett.
 Their desire was to form a democratic organization where the European tradition of independent, master-artists would be replaced with cooperation in the promotion, sale and education of art.

 They held their first official meeting on New Year's Day, 1855, when they named themselves the Boston Art Club.
 They elected three presidents: Joseph Alexander Ames, Walter Brackett, and Benjamin Champney.
 It is not known why they chose three Presidents that first year.
 The only other two officers elected were a Treasurer and a Recording Secretary.
 It is said that there were twenty founding Members that also included Francis Seth Frost, Samuel W. Griggs, Edward Pressey, Frederick Dickinson Williams, and Moses Wright.
 The Members were a combination of Academically trained Artists who had studied in Europe, and Artists who picked up their trade studying with local Boston Artists teaching in the old European tradition of Master/Student.
 The Boston Art Club founding Members painted in the local New England area.

 One of the first orders of business for the newly formed Club was to mount an exhibition.
 Alfred Ordway, a Club founder, had a relationship with the Boston Athenaeum, one of the oldest libraries in America, and the Boston Art Club was able to secure an exhibition there in 1855.
 Ordway became the director of paintings at the Boston Athenaeum from 1856–63.
 The first Boston Art Club exhibition was in combination with several New York colleagues, including Frederic Church, Asher Durand, and John Kensett.

 The first exhibition was a success.
 The Club moved to a building on Bedford Street.
 They held their second exhibition in 1856 which was marred with a burglary of several paintings from the show (which were never recovered).
 This almost ended the existence of the Club, but for the help of a local thespian who put on William Shakespeare's A Midsummer Night's Dream and raised enough money to pay for the lost paintings.
 The Club continued at this Bedford Street location until the outbreak of the American Civil War, when the Club suspended all activities.